 The bottom line

-Skin health gummies can be a smart format because people actually take them.
-But they’re also one of the easiest supplement products to get wrong if you approach them like candy with a label claim instead of a dosage form with real stability demands.
+Skin health gummies are a smart format because people actually take them.
+But they're also one of the easiest supplement products to get wrong if you approach them like candy with a label claim instead of a dosage form with real stability demands.

 The best products are built around what the gummy will do over time—not just what it says on day one.
 That's where formulation discipline, process control, packaging decisions, and cGMP execution separate a short-lived novelty from a dependable, scalable product.